The utility locate is rather primitive utility which operates with a database of information about filesystem instead of

 -l

 Security level.
 0 turns security checks off.
 This will make searchs faster.
-1 turns security checks on.
-This is the default.

 -i